 3 fixes for ‘ntoskrnl.exe’

-Here are 3 solutions for you to try.
-You may not have to try them all; just work your way down the top and find the one works for you.
+Here are 3 solutions you can try.
+Just work your way down the list until you find the solution that works for you.

 What is ntoskrnl.exe?

 Ntoskrnl.exe is the kernel of the operating system.
 Without it, Windows just won’t work.
-If this file is at fault, your computer is very likely to have frequent blue screen of deaths and have more problems other than BSOD.
+If this file is at fault, your computer is very likely to experience frequent blue screen of deaths incidents and have a few other problems too.

-Outdated or faulty drivers is one of the reasons for this blue screen of death error.
-So whenever you run into a blue screen of death error, one of the first things you do is to verify that all your devices have the right driver, and update those that don’t.
+Outdated or faulty drivers are a common cause of blue screen of death errors.
+So whenever you get one, you should verify that all your devices have the right driver, and update any that don’t.

 There are two ways you can get the right drivers for your video card and monitor: manually or automatically.

 Automatic driver update – If you don’t have the time, patience or computer skills to update your device drivers manually, you can, instead, do it automatically with Driver Easy.
-Driver Easy will automatically recognize your system and find the correct drivers for your hardware pieces, and your variant of Windows 10, and it will download and install them correctly.
+Driver Easy will automatically recognize your system and find the correct drivers for your hardware, and your version of Windows 10, and it will download and install them correctly.
 Here’s what you need to do:

 1) Download and install Driver Easy.